puppetlabs/puppet/api/docs/http_file_bucket_file.md

 Schema
 ------

-A `file_bucket_file` response body is the unstructured file content.
+A `file_bucket_file` response body is not structured data according to any standard scheme such as json/pson/yaml, so no schema is applicable.